esenka/theMnemonicBranching/README.md

 python3 -m http.server

 ## To-do list
-- **UI**
-    - General layout:
+- **CharRNN**
-    - Fixe the green squares exceed the camera recording and leave a trace in the sketch
-    - Loading states are static, would be cool if we could add a spinner animation or something when the models are loading
+    - Make the title use some of the labels from the input

 - **Artwork**
     - The image is not being edited right now.
 Look for generative methods to mess up the image taken from the webcam

+- **Artwork Download (WIP)**
+    - Make the app take a screenshot of just the right side and the title

 - **More Title Ideas**
     - In Questioning of the Given
     - This is You